slimreaper35/dockerfile-parser-rs/README.md

 [![version](https://img.shields.io/crates/v/dockerfile-parser-rs)](https://crates.io/crates/dockerfile-parser-rs)

-The ultimate Rust library for parsing, modifying, and generating Dockerfiles.
+The ultimate Rust library for parsing, modifying, and generating Dockerfiles with **only one dependency**.
+It provides a simple and efficient way to work with Dockerfiles in Rust.

-**If you find it useful, please consider giving it a star on GitHub.
-Thank you so much!**

 ## Instructions